cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/advanced_topics/user-role.md

 ## Pre-defined Roles

-SpaceONE supports pre-defined roles for user to use role easily.
+SpaceONE provides you with pre-defined roles so that you can manage roles more easily.

-Lists of roles are available.
+Available roles are as follows:

-* Root Account : Allowed to access any of object & resources in domain.
+* Root Account: Allow to access any objects and resources in the domain.
-* Domain Admin : Allowed to access any of object & resources in domain except root account.
+* Domain Admin: Allow to access any objects and resources in the domain, except for the root account.
-* Project Admin : Allowed to access the designated object & resources the designated project.
+* Project Admin: Allow to access designated objects, resources, and projects.
-* No Role : Guest user can not do any action unless get permission from admin user.
+* No Role: Guest users are NOT allowed to perform any actions unless they get permission from the admin user.